Mallick17/AWS-ElastiCache/README.md

 5. Cost Efficiency

 <details>
-   <summary>Click to View Detailed Insights on Perfoemance and Reduced Latency</summary>
+   <summary>Click to View Detailed Insights on Performance and Reduced Latency</summary>

 1. **Fast Data Retrieval with ElastiCache**: